 Robin Thicke

 Thicke is a son of actress Gloria Loring and actor Alan Thicke.
-Prior to pursuing his recording career, he was discovered by R&B singer Brian McKnight, for whom he produced and co-wrote several songs.
-He was led to do so for other R&B acts such as Brandy Norwood, Color Me Badd, Brownstone, 3T, Chanté Moore, and Kevon Edmonds; his work led him to sign with Interscope Records at the age of 16.
-The label released his blue-eyed soul-inspired debut studio album, A Beautiful World (2001), which was commercially unsuccessful.
+Prior to pursuing his recording career, he produced and wrote songs for R&B singer Brian McKnight, who led the then-unknown singer to do so for other R&B acts including Brandy Norwood, Color Me Badd, Brownstone, 3T, Chanté Moore, and Kevon Edmonds.
+By the age of 16, he signed with Interscope Records to release his blue-eyed soul-inspired debut studio album, A Beautiful World (2001), which was commercially unsuccessful.
 He then signed with Pharrell Williams' Star Trak Entertainment in 2005 to release his second album, The Evolution of Robin Thicke (2006).
-It debuted at number five on the Billboard 200 and spawned his breakout single, "Lost Without U", which peaked at number 14 on the Billboard Hot 100.
+A commercial success, the album debuted at number five on the Billboard 200 and spawned the single "Lost Without U", which peaked at number 14 on the Billboard Hot 100.

 Biography from the Wikipedia article Robin Thicke.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.